-The Educator in Motion program (EIM) is a FREE initiative that sends museum educators to schools to provide educational programming on the Holocaust, antisemitism, and active citizenship.
+The Educator in Motion program (EIM) is a FREE initiative that sends professional museum educators to schools to provide educational programming on the Holocaust, antisemitism, and active citizenship.

 Each Educator in Motion program is designed to be presented in a class period and can be adapted to fit your classroom schedule.
 We can visit your campus for each class period all day, a single class period, or anything in between.
-Programs can be adapted to work with one or more classes at a time – there are no minimum or maximum requirements for number of participants.
+Programs can be adapted to work with one or more classes at a time – there are no minimum or maximum requirements for the number of participants.

 All EIM programs can be presented in English or Spanish and are in alignment with Texas Essential Knowledge and Skills (TEKS) standards.